 So, how do we pay for things around here?
 Bottom line HamOperator is a work of “love” and the best “revenue” comes from the comments we receive.
 We want HamOperator to be a great place to go for Amateur Radio hobby and Fusion informatioin.
 Basically my passions.
 However it is nice to have a little income to offset the server bills.
 (HamOperator is hosted in a commercial server farm run by Ionos.)

-Obviously there is a potential conflict of interest, however this is the philosophy with the ads: The items must be really cool or helpful, we have purchased them (unless otherwise noted) and are very satisfied with them, and we think others may have the same experiences.
+Obviously there is a potential conflict of interest, however this is the philosophy with the ads: The items must be really cool or helpful, we have used it (unless otherwise noted) and are very satisfied, and we think others may have the same experiences.
 If something you purchase from here does not work out well, let us know.
 We don’t want stuff on this page that people won’t be happy with.

 If the ads are not showing up on this page, you probably have an ad blocker enabled on your browser.
 You can safely turn it off for HamOperator.com and wp.HamOperator.com.
 I promise I won’t burn your bandwidth with a bunch of junk and web trackers!